pg2455/covid_p2p_simulation/README.md

 # COVID-19 Spread Simulator for Tracing App
 # **NOTE: This repository is deprecated.
-It is handed off to COVI-Canada, and further work is being done in that repository.**
+It is handed off to [COVI-Canada](!https://github.com/Covi-Canada), and further work is being done in that repository.**

+**This was the original repository for the simulator.
+The attempt to transfer it to COVI-Canada lead to the loss of information about various forks, which will be public now without any parent.
+After realising this mistake, I have made this repository public with the note above. **

 This is a sub-project of [Peer-to-Peer AI Tracing App](https://mila.quebec/en/peer-to-peer-ai-tracing-of-covid-19/) delegated by [Prof. Yoshua Bengio](https://yoshuabengio.org/).
 Read more about the app in Prof. Bengio's [blog post](https://yoshuabengio.org/2020/03/23/peer-to-peer-ai-tracing-of-covid-19/).